tomassedovic/quicksilver-roguelike/README.md

 })
 ```

-We well need to add some more imports to compile:
+We also need to a few new imports from `quicksilver`:

 ```rust
 use quicksilver::{